igor-ka/ngcourse-next/handout/14-unit-testing-flux-components.md

       let tasksStore = new TasksStore(_$log, _mockServerService, _mockDispatcher);

-      tasksStore.tasksSubject
-        .observeOn(Rx.Scheduler.timeout)
-        .subscribe(
+      tasksStore.tasksSubject.subscribe(
-          (tasks) => {
+        tasks => {

-          expect(tasks).to.not.be.undefined;
-          expect(tasks).to.contain(_mockNewTask);
+          chai.expect(tasks).to.not.be.undefined;
+          chai.expect(tasks).to.contain(_mockNewTask);
           done();
         }
       );

       _scheduler.advanceTo(25);
     });
   });
 }

 ```

 Most of the code above should be familiar by this point.
 The main goal of the unit test is to instantiate a store while creating a mock dispatcher using RxJS to schedule an action to be piped into a store.
+Note that we are using an asynchronous test here, since we are working with observable streams.